leekevinyg/edison/README.md

 <a name="UserGuide"></a>
 # User Guide

-The extension can be triggered by clicking on the extension icon in the top right of the chrome toolbar or by hitting "Command+Shift+O" on a Mac or "Ctrl+Shift+O" on Windows.
+The extension can be triggered by saying "Hey Edison", followed by any of the commands detailed below.

-Alternatively, the wakeword "Hey Edison" is available for a completely handsfree experience.
-If using the wakeword, just say "Hey Edison" followed by any of the commands detailed below.
+Alternatively, you can also trigger the interface by clicking on the extension icon in the top right of the chrome toolbar or by hitting "Command+Shift+O" on a Mac or "Ctrl+Shift+O" on Windows.

 The following commands are currently supported: